lucacarbonelc/MIMIC-website/content/en/social.md

 ### 1 May 2023

 #### Anaëlle Gonzalez presented some results of the MIMIc project in the DIGISOC podcast.
 In 2023, Anaëlle Gonzalez participated in the podcast of the KU Leuven Digital Society Institute (DIGISOC).The podcast deals with how research can contribute to a positive digital society.
 In her episode, Anaëlle presented some findings from the MIMIc project, and explained the importance of studying the role of entertainment media in adolescents’ political development.
-The link to the episode will be posted once the episode is out later this year.
+The podcast can be found [here](https://podcasters.spotify.com/pod/show/digisoc/episodes/Social-Media-and-the-Political-Self---Analle-Gonzalez-e27ek6m; in English).

 ### 3 April 2023